tfausak/evoke/README.markdown

 # Evoke

+:warning: This package is not maintained anymore.
+Consider using `Generic` deriving instead.

 :crystal_ball: Evoke is a GHC plugin that automatically derives type class instances without using generics or Template Haskell.